akhoury/nodebb-plugin-ubbmigrator/README.md

                 'secret': ''
             }
         },

-        // to be randomly selected from migrating the ubb.forums
-        categoriesTextColors: ['#FFFFFF'],
-        categoriesBgColors: ['#ab1290','#004c66','#0059b2'],
-        categoriesIcons: ['fa-comment'],

         // this will set the nodebb 'email:*:confirm' records to true
         // and will del all the 'confirm:*KEYS*:emails' too